 The $120 million, five-year study will reveal a wealth of information for understanding human history and its movements, Stephen Sherry of the National Institutes of Health said in a statement.

 "I view this project as a Lewis and Clark expedition to the interior of the human genome (the entirety of an organism's hereditary information).
 We knew the outlines and contours.
 Now we're trying to document all of the fine details such as the rivers and tributaries," he said.

-Among East Asian populations, Han Chinese from Beijing are more apt to share a particular genetic variation with Han Chinese in southern China than with Japanese in Tokyo.
-But the Japanese population, which lies due east of Beijing, shares the variation with the Beijing Chinese to a greater degree than it does with the more-remote southern China group.
+Among East Asian populations, Han Chinese from Beijing share a particular genetic variation with Han Chinese in southern China more often than they do to Japanese in Tokyo.
+But the Japanese population, which lies due east of Beijing, shares the variation with the Beijing Chinese moreso than it does with the more-remote southern China group.

 A study of three distinct Hispanic communities revealed the importance of limiting generalizations about cultural ethnic groups: Puerto Ricans living in Puerto Rico genetically have a large proportion of European genetic material, with small but nearly equal proportions of African and Native American material.
 They also have a small amount of genetic material termed "unassigned."

 Colombians living in Medellin, Colombia, have a large proportion of European and a larger proportion — nearly 25 percent — of Native American genetic ancestry compared to the Puerto Rican group, the researchers found.

 Among persons of Mexican ancestry living in Los Angeles, the genetic makeup is almost equally European and American Indian, with only a thin sliver of African ancestry and the largest percentage of "unassigned" genetic ancestry of any of the three populations.